-The Florentine Jewish community is first mentioned as being situated near Ponte Vecchio in the year 1300.
-Back then Florence had her own Synagogue.
-In the days of Lorenzo il Magnifico Florentine Jews experienced a period of great liberty and expansion, which ended in the 1570s when they were forced to live in the Ghetto built for them near Piazza della Repubblica.
-After the demolition of the Ghetto in the 19th century, a new Synagogue in moresco style was erected, which now also houses an interesting museum.
+In the days of Lorenzo the Magnificent, Florentine Jews had liberty, rights, and privileges.
+This ended in the 1570s when they were forced to live in the Ghetto built for them near today’s Piazza della Repubblica.
+After the demolition of the Ghetto in the 19th century, a new Synagogue in Moorish style was erected inspired by Constantinople’s Byzantine church of Hagia Sophia.
+Today it houses an interesting museum.

 Length of tour: approximately 3 hours.